abusumon/nekotab-app/docs/install/render.rst

   Setting up Heroku on Render is currrently in beta and is somewhat unreliable.
 Use Heroku for a more reliable option.

 Render is a web hosting platform, similar to Heroku.
 Like Heroku, it provides a similar '1 click' method of deployment that should be approachable to people without experience in deploying web applications.
-Support for deploying Tabbycat to Render is currently **in beta**.
+Support for deploying NekoTab to Render is currently **in beta**.

 .. admonition:: Warning
   :class: warning